Massachusetts Sports Betting

 College sports betting has long been cited as a way to undermine the integrity and fairness of such contests, but there has been no evidence to suggest that.
 The good news is that college sports betting has appeared on many of the 20-odd sports betting bills filed so far in the two legislative chambers, and it has been one of the reasons why Massachusetts has taken forever to legalize its sports betting industry.

-College sports in Massachusetts is a definite yes, although lawmakers can take a long while to pass a bill that brings betting online in the state.
-In the meantime, there are many teams in both Division I and II, and even Division III, you may want to scope.
+College sports in Massachusetts is a definite yes, although lawmakers can decide to revert their decision at a later date.
+There are many teams in both Division I and II, and even Division III, that you will want to try and bet on.

 The Boston College Eagles and the UMass Minutemen may be the two most prominent names among those, but with dozens of options, you can tailor your search.